TheHive-Project/TheHiveDocs/admin/backup-restore.md

 ```

-**In the rest of this document, ensure to change <INDICE> by you own last indice to backup or restore all your data.**
+**In the rest of this document, ensure to change <INDEX> by you own last index to backup or restore all your data.**

 ## 1. Create a backup repository